 Chemistry

 Students typically take a chemistry course in their first semester in CBS.
-Chem 1081/1065, 1061/1065, or the equivalent is a recommended prerequisite for Biol 1951/1961: Foundations of Biology Part 1, which is the first biology course in CBS major requirements.
+CHEM 1081/1065, 1071H/1065 (University Honors Program students) or the equivalent is recommended.